Chucky80/STM32-Keypad/README.md

 ---------
 Keypad is a library for using matrix style keypads 3x4, 4x4 or 4x5 with STM32.

-Keypad size is limited by IO pins of MCU used.
+(Keypad size is limited by IO pins of your MCU.)

 Ported from https://playground.arduino.cc/Code/Keypad/ by Mark Stanley, Alexander Brevig.